ttoygar/scrap_wpost/README.md

 # scrap

-This is a minimal command line application to scrape and print exact washington post urls.
+This is a minimal command line application to scrape and print the content of washington post urls.

 ### How to use